?

 Increases in eye pressure immediately after the surgery are called ‘pressure spikes’ and sometimes occur in patients 1-2 days after cataract surgery.
 Usually these are short-lived and can be easily treated with medications.

-Dr Rogers may give you tablets or eye drops to use following surgery to prevent these pressure rises.
+Dr Rogers normally gives you tablets or eye drops to use for a day or two following surgery to prevent these pressure rises.

 Is there a need to change glaucoma medication after cataract surgery?